WDAqua/Qanary-question-answering-components/qanary-component-CopyValuesOfPriorGraph/WIKI_UPDATES.md

 ### How to use this approach

-t.b.d

-make a post request to /questionanswering and specify the `graph` parameter (together with other params) but don't specify text question?
-(link to swagger)
+Start the question answering process by making a POST request to the `/questionanswering` endpoint provided by the Qanary pipeline template implementation.
+Specify the parameter `graph` (together with other necessary parameters) to point to the existing process graph.

+Note, that in this case you cannot provide a new value for the `question` parameter, as only the existing text question is used.
+As such, this is only suitable for adding newly computed information to the existing graph, not for following up with a new question.

 ## Reference an Existing Graph